These are my trading terms and conditions

 For live-in care, the following is required

-- Own bedroom for exclusive use so they can I have appropriate rest and personal time.
+- Own bedroom for exclusive use so I have appropriate rest and personal time.

 - 2 hours break time during each day during which I will be free to leave the property.
-Please note that your standard live in fees do not include the cost of providing another carer during this period.
-We often find that either friends or family are willing to assist during this period or we can
+Please note that my standard live in fees do not include the cost of providing another carer during this period.
+We often find that either friends or family are willing to assist.

 Detailed T’s and C’s – The Services Agreement

 The Services Agreement is made up of the terms and conditions on which we supply the Services to you.
 Please ensure that you read these Terms carefully as they contain important information about our Services.

 - Bank Holiday: means a public bank holiday in either England, Northern Ireland, Scotland or Wales;

 - Services Agreement: the agreement between us and you for the provision of the Services